 Background: MoMiG comes into force and protection of legitimate expectations

 The so-called MoMiG came into force on November 1st, 2008.
 The MoMiG replaced the equity replacement law that had previously applied to equity-replacing financing with other regulations.
 On the basis of the equity replacement law that had been valid until then, the constant BFH case law had classified losses from equity-replacing financing as subsequent acquisition costs within the framework of section 17 (2) and (4) of the EStG.
 With judgment IX R 36/15, the ninth BFH Senate then decided that since MoMiG came into force, equity-replacing loans could no longer represent subsequent acquisition costs.
 Due to the changes in the MoMiG, there is no legal basis.
 However, the BFH granted the taxpayer protection of legitimate expectations until the judgment was published on September 27, 2017.

 In the circumstances of the judgment IX R 13/18 there was an agreement between a sole shareholder and managing director and his GmbH.
 According to this, expenses and other deposits of the partner should be booked in a loan account of the GmbH.
-The agreement also stipulated that loans granted by the shareholder should be left in crisis.
+The agreement also stipulated that same day loans granted by the shareholder should be left in crisis.

 The FG Berlin-Brandenburg ruled entirely against the taxpayer by judgment of April 18, 2018 – 3 K 3138/15: In the opinion of the FG, the BFH was not authorized to grant the taxpayer legitimate expectations for constitutional reasons.
 In the FG’s opinion, even if the arrangement of the protection of legitimate expectations were in conformity with the constitution, the present loan relationship could not have met the requirements of the principles of equity replacement law.
 The taxpayer had not sufficiently fulfilled his documentation obligation.
 The balance of the loan relationship alone is not sufficient as evidence.